Kris Brown

-Kristopher Clayton Brown (born December 23, 1976) is an American former professional football placekicker who played in the National Football League (NFL) for twelve seasons in the late 1990s and 2000s.
+Kristopher Clayton Brown (born December 23, 1976) is an American former professional football player who was a placekicker in the National Football League (NFL) for twelve seasons in the late 1990s and 2000s.
 He played college football for the Nebraska Cornhuskers, and was selected by the Pittsburgh Steelers in the seventh round of the 1999 NFL draft.
 In the first six years of his NFL career, he converted 132 of 173 field goals (76%) and scored 573 points.
 He was a key player for the expansion Houston Texans, being their placekicker for the entirety of the team's existence until 2010.
 He also played for the San Diego Chargers and Dallas Cowboys.

 Early life

 Brown was a three-year starter at kicker and a two-year starter at quarterback for Carroll High School in Southlake, Texas.
 He led the Dragons to consecutive 16-0 records and Class 3A State Championships in 1992 and 1993, starting at quarterback on the 1993 team.

 Brown served as captain of the Dragons as a senior and connected on 16-of-18 field goal attempts in 1994.
 He earned first-team all-district, All-Northeast Tarrant County honors and all-area honors as a kicker, as well as honorable-mention all-state honors from both the AP and the Texas Sportswriters Association.
 Brown was named an All-America kicker by Bluechip Illustrated and an All-Midlands region choice by SuperPrep in 1994.

 In Carroll Senior High School's first ever 4A playoff game in 1994, Brown kicked four field goals, including a long of 50 yards, and the unranked Dragons defeated No. 2 Waxahachie, 26−23.
 The following week Brown was knocked out of the game in the first quarter with a concussion and Carroll was eliminated from the playoffs.
 The Dragons went 38−5 during Brown's tenure with the Dragons.